vrchat-community/osc/docs/Avatar-Parameters.md

 This API lets you drive parameters on your Avatar, and send parameters out to another OSC application.

 # Avatar Changes
 When a new Avatar is loaded by the local player with OSC enabled, a message will be sent to `/avatar/change` with the ID of the avatar.
-If an OSC config is generated or loaded, the absolute path to that config on the user's local drive will be sent to `/avatar/config`.
+~~If an OSC config is generated or loaded, the absolute path to that config on the user's local drive will be sent to `/avatar/config`.~~ < config path sending will be removed in the next release in favor of just using the avatar id.
 **Please note** that the config file system is a stop-gap to allow for some customization until we can integrate a proper in-client UI for OSC, and may be removed at some point.

 # Avatar Parameters & Config Files